fsharp/fsharp.org/testimonials/index.md

 ---

+> There is a noticeable interest in the developer community in Russia towards F#.

+- Dmitry Soshnikov, Associate Professor, Moscow Aviation Technical University

+I do some samples in F# for the lectures and the book, but all that is within a single-user VS 2010 Pro installation.
+Right now we have a set of slides on functional programming with F# in Russian in the curriculum repository, and the video-course of functional programming using F# available in the largest Russian Internet-University (intuit.ru).
+The course is being taught in 2 universities.
+There is a noticeable interest in the developer community in Russia towards F#.

+---

 > Around 95% of the code in these projects has been developed in F#

 1. [F# in Advertisement Ranking & Rating @ Microsoft](http://research.microsoft.com/en-us/events/2012summerschool/kenjifsharpfphdsummerschool2012new.pdf)